FLO-2DKaren/FLO-2D-Tutorial-Source/source/Intro/Set-up.rst

 .. image:: ../img/Instructions/image26.PNG

-6. Correct this issue by running **Intel cpp 2022.2.0.3790.msi** and **Intel fortran 2022.2.0.3790.msi**.
-They will require admin rights.  |intellink|

-.. |intellink| raw:: html

-   <a href="https://flo-2d.sharefile.com/d-s29e779b1eaac445a974951db6cfd2da0" target="_blank">Download the installers here.</a>

-7. These dlls should be removed by the FLO-2D installer.
-Sometimes one or more files are still on the computer.
-If the error message still appears find and remove the following files:
+6. These dlls should be removed by the FLO-2D installer.
+Sometimes one or more of these files are are not removed.
+If the error message from 4. appears, find and remove the following files:

    - C:\\Program Files (x86)\\FLO-2D Pro\\libio5md.dll
    - C:\\Program Files (x86)\\FLO-2D Pro\\Run for Project Folder\\libio5md.dll
    - C:\\Windows\\System 32\\libio5md.dll
    - C:\\Windows\\SysWOW64\\libio5md.dll

+7. If the fault still appears, correct it by running **Intel cpp 2022.2.0.3790.msi** and **Intel fortran 2022.2.0.3790.msi**.
+They will require admin rights.  |intellink|

+.. |intellink| raw:: html

+   <a href="https://flo-2d.sharefile.com/d-s29e779b1eaac445a974951db6cfd2da0" target="_blank">Download the installers here.</a>

 Visual Studio Packages